paras941/vanilla-js-tictactoe-game/README.md

 🧰 Technologies Used

-HTML5 – for game layout
+HTML5 – for game layout.

-CSS3 – for design and styling
+CSS3 – for design and styling.

-JavaScript (Vanilla JS) – for game logic
+JavaScript (Vanilla JS) – for game logic.

 ⚙️ How to Play